Effective ways to treat Children's addiction to video game

 - Encourage your kids to engage in other activities rather than playing games.

 Third-party applications like FamiSafe can also help to curb game addiction.

-FamiSafe is an app developed to give parents control over their kid’s online activity.
-FamiSafe knows parenting is a hard task, and so it is dedicated to making this more comfortable as possible.
-The application is equipped with an interactive interface and some fantastic features all to user’s comfort.
+FamiSafe is an app developed to give parents control over their kid's online activity.
+FamiSafe knows parenting is a hard task, and so it is dedicated to making this as more comfortable as possible.
+The application is equipped with an interactive interface and some fantastic features all to the user's comfort.
 Some of its features include location tracking, web filtering, location history, app block, among many other features.